Project Creation and Processing: A Project’s Lifecycle

 Project Estimation

-During the project estimation stage, you specify project settings on the Projects (PM301000) form, define activities, estimate the time required for the completion of each project task, and populate the project with employees, resources, and equipment.
-Each project is assigned the In Planning status once it has been created and saved in the system.
+During the project estimation stage, you specify project settings on the Projects (PM301000) form, define activities, plan the project tasks, estimate the time required for the completion of each project task, and populate the project record with employees, resources, and equipment.
+The system assigns each new project and its tasks the In Planning status once it has been saved.

-Projects and project tasks with the In Planning status cannot be selected in any documents, except for the following types of documents that are available for planning:
+Users cannot select projects and project tasks with the In Planning status in any records, except for the following types of records that are available for planning:

 Project Acceptance